autocrypt/autocrypt/doc/level1.rst

 valid header, this SHOULD be treated as an error, and all ``Autocrypt`` headers discarded as invalid.

-Updating the Autocrypt state for the sending peer depends on:
+Updating the Autocrypt peer data for the sending peer depends on:

 - the ``effective date`` of the message.
 We define it as the sending time of the message as indicated by its ``Date`` header, or the time